And Maggie Makes Three

 "And Maggie Makes Three" is the thirteenth episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 22, 1995.
-In the episode, Homer recounts the story of Maggie's birth when the kids ask why there are no photos of her in the family album.
+It originally aired on Fox in the United States on January 22, 1995.
+In the episode, Homer recounts the story of Maggie's birth when Bart and Lisa ask why there are no photos of her in the family album.

 The episode was written by Jennifer Crittenden and directed by Swinton O. Scott III.
 This was both Crittenden and Scott's first episode on The Simpsons.
 It features cultural references to television series such as The Mary Tyler Moore Show and Knight Rider.
-Since airing, the episode has received critical acclaim from fans and television critics.
+Since airing, the episode has received universal acclaim from fans and television critics.
 It acquired a Nielsen rating of 10.3, and was the fourth highest rated show on the Fox network the week it aired.